 Linked by a gondola, the two villages in Panorama are great for families, with good childcare and ski school options.
 The upper village has an ice rink, swimming pool and Canada’s largest slope side hot pools.
 If you are looking for some of the best skiing in North America, try Panorama.
 With 2,975 acres of skiable terrain, there are a variety of slopes, starting with the Discovery Zone for beginners, followed by two powder bowls and incredible heli-skiing.

-North America’s number one resort, the linked mountains of Whistler and Blackcomb make up the largest ski area in North America.
+Whistler has some of the best skiing in North America.
+The linked mountains of Whistler and Blackcomb make up the largest ski area in North America.
 Over 200 runs cater for all abilities, and great off-piste activities include ziplining, ice cave tours, eagle viewing and a lively après scene.
 Whistler’s tasting tours are multi-course dinners with each plate provided by a different fine-dining restaurant.

 Park City is something of a Mecca for skiers – it’s home to the biggest ski resort in North America, no less.
 You can ski any time of year on the pine-studded mountains, and there are slopes for all skill levels and ages.
 Park City is home to over 7,300 skiable acres with a good mix of beginner, intermediate and advanced terrain.
 Off the slopes, the historic former mining town of Park City is a delight to spend time in.
 Park City is a unique blend of the old and new, and a welcome contrast to those more used to purpose built ski villages in Europe.